$\mathcal{PT}$-Symmetric Spin--Boson Model with a Continuous Bosonic Spectrum: Exceptional Points and Dynamics: Model and Methods

 For the eigenstate $\left\vert \Psi \right\rangle $ of Hamiltonian with eigenvalue $E$, satisfying $H\left\vert \Psi \right\rangle =E\left\vert \Psi \right\rangle $, the $\mathcal{PT}$-symmetric Hamiltonian leads to the relation $\mathcal{PT}H\left\vert \Psi \right\rangle =H\mathcal{PT}\left\vert \Psi \right\rangle =E^{\ast }\mathcal{PT}\left\vert \Psi\right\rangle $.
 This implies that $\mathcal{PT}\left\vert \Psi \right\rangle $ is also the eigenstate of $H$, with the eigenvalue $E^{\ast}$.
 Under specific conditions, when the system's energy spectrum is purely real (i.e., $E = E^{\ast}$), it follows that $\mathcal{PT}\left\vert \Psi\right\rangle =\left\vert \Psi \right\rangle $, which indicates that the system's eigenstate $\left\vert \Psi \right\rangle $ resides in the $\mathcal{PT}$-unbroken phase.
 If the energy spectrum is complex, then $\mathcal{PT}\left\vert \Psi \right\rangle \neq \left\vert \Psi \right\rangle $, and the system's eigenstate $\left\vert \Psi \right\rangle $ is in the $\mathcal{PT}$-broken phase.
 The boundary between these two phases is marked by an EP.
 In these EPs, not only do the eigenvalues degenerate but also the corresponding eigenvectors coalesce into a single vector.

 The non-Hermitian qubit in Eq.~\eqref{H} can be traced back to a passive $\mathcal{PT}$-symmetric qubit, which is described by $H_\text{passive} = -\frac{\Delta}{2} \sigma_x + i \epsilon \sigma_+ \sigma_-$, which contains only unidirectional loss in the upper level.
 The standard $\mathcal{PT}$-symmetric qubit in Eq.~\eqref{H} is obtained by adding a constant imaginary shift $-i \frac{\epsilon}{2} I$ to the spectrum, effectively balancing gain and loss.
 In this sense, the standard $\mathcal{PT}$ qubit can be viewed as a shifted and balanced extension of the passive qubit, preserving the $\mathcal{PT}$-symmetric structure while enabling richer non-Hermitian phenomena.
 In particular, their spectrum and dynamics coincide when considering energy offsets and suitable wave-function renormalization~\cite{Lu2023PRA_108_053712}.

-In the following, we will explore related phenomena in the non-Hermitian spin–boson model to reveal its intrinsic non-Hermitian properties protected by the $\mathcal{PT}$-symmetry.
+In the following, we will explore related phenomena in the non-Hermitian spin--boson model to reveal its intrinsic non-Hermitian properties protected by the $\mathcal{PT}$-symmetry.
+Before proceeding, we first clarify that the system described in Eq.~\eqref{H}, modeled with continuous bosonic modes~\cite{bullaNumericalRenormalizationGroup2003,zhangQuantumPhaseTransition2010}, can be more clearly expressed as

+In the one-dimensional representation, the bosonic bath dispersion is characterized by $f(\omega)$, while the coupling between the spin and the bath is described by $h(\omega)$.
+These two energy-dependent functions are related to the spectral function $J(\omega)$ via